Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

-Using these two lemmas, we obtain the following upper bound on the code inaccuracy for generic noise on any known $d$ sites $\mathcal{N}(\rho)=\sum_{j=1}^{n_d}K_j(\rho)K^{\dagger}_j$ whose Kraus operators $K_j$ are at most $d$-local, acting on a fixed set of $d$ qudits, and $n_d=(2s+1)^{2d}$ is the number of independent Kraus operators.
-The proof is presented in App.~\ref{app:proof theorem 1}.
+Using these two lemmas, we obtain the following upper bound on the code inaccuracy for generic noise on any known $d$ sites $\mathcal{N}(\rho)=\sum_{j=1}^{n_d}K_j(\rho)K^{\dagger}_j$ whose Kraus operators $K_j$ are at most $d$ local, acting on a fixed set of $d$ qudits, and $n_d=(2s+1)^{2d}$ is the number of independent Kraus operators.
+The proof is presented in Supplemental Material S4~\cite{supp} .